devWeslei/devWeslei/README.md

 I'm from Brazil! 🇧🇷

-💻 - Currently studying Software Engineering.
+💻 - Graduated in Software Engineering.

-💻- I'm studying English and programming courses by myself!

 Passionate about solving problems and learning.
 Always open and ready for new challenges.